It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 • Trauma surgery

-Riley at IU Health provides 24/7 emergency care at its Level I Pediatric Trauma Center.
+Riley Children's provides 24/7 emergency care at its Level I Pediatric Trauma Center.
 Trauma surgery is a coordinated effort by a group of highly trained health professionals.
 When your child arrives at the hospital, he or she is quickly evaluated and treated by this team.
-The Level I trauma team is experienced in treating multiple trauma injuries at once.
+The Level I trauma team is experienced in treating multiple trauma injuries simultaneously.

-Riley at IU Health surgeons started a program for extracorporeal membrane oxygenation (ECMO), a type of heart-lung bypass for critically ill newborns that oxygenates the blood and removes carbon dioxide outside the body.
+Riley Children's surgeons started a program for extracorporeal membrane oxygenation (ECMO), a heart-lung bypass for critically ill newborns that oxygenates the blood and removes carbon dioxide outside the body.
 The ECMO program is unique to Indiana and is ranked among the top five internationally.

 Our surgeons also partner with other pediatric specialists in various multidisciplinary programs.
 These programs provide expert care in clinics where children can be seen by doctors in multiple specialties all on the same day.
 Pediatric surgeons also work with transplant specialists at IU Health to care for children who need any number of transplant surgeries.

-Our specialists participate in clinical studies and research related to many pediatric conditions and surgery procedures.
-We actively participate in research through the Children’s Oncology Group, an international organization focused on improving outcomes for childhood cancer, and the Midwest Pediatric Surgery Consortium, which studies the best treatment protocols for many different conditions requiring surgery.
+Our specialists participate in clinical studies and research on many pediatric conditions and surgical procedures.
+We actively participate in research through the Children’s Oncology Group, an international organization focused on improving outcomes for childhood cancer, and the Midwest Pediatric Surgery Consortium, which studies the best treatment protocols for many conditions requiring surgery.

-Riley Hospital for Children at IU Health has been named a Level I Children’s Surgery Center by the American College of Surgeons (ACS), becoming the first and only children’s hospital in Indiana to earn this status.
+Riley Hospital for Children has been named a Level I Children’s Surgery Center by the American College of Surgeons (ACS), becoming the first children's hospital in Indiana to earn this status.
 As the highest distinction, Level I Children's Surgery Centers can provide the most comprehensive surgical care to infants and children - including those with some of the most complex conditions.

 Surgery Videocta Surgeryprepenglish